 - Bipolar disorder.
-Research suggests that taking flaxseed oil daily for 16 weeks does not improve symptoms of mania or depression in children with bipolar disorder.
+Flaxseed oil doesn't seem to improve symptoms of mania or depression in children with bipolar disorder.

 - Diabetes.
-Research suggests that flaxseed oil does not lower blood sugar or improve insulin levels in people with type 2 diabetes.
+Most research shows that flaxseed oil doesn't lower blood sugar in people with type 2 diabetes.

 - Rheumatoid arthritis (RA).
-Taking flaxseed oil daily for 3 months does not seem to improve symptoms of pain and stiffness, and has no effect on laboratory tests that measure the severity of RA.
+Taking flaxseed oil daily doesn't seem to improve symptoms of pain and stiffness in people with RA.

 Insufficient Evidence for

-- Heart disease. .
-People with existing heart disease who consume more alpha-linolenic acid in their diet seem to have a lower risk of dying from heart disease.
+- Heart disease.
+Men and women who consume more alpha-linolenic acid in their diet seem to have a reduced risk of having a heart attack.
 Flaxseed oil is one source of alpha-linolenic acid.
-However, research has not directly measured the effect of flaxseed oil intake on heart disease outcomes.
-It is also not known if flaxseed oil supplements have the same effects as flaxseed oil from food.
+It's unclear if flaxseed oil supplements have any benefit.

-- Dry eyes.
-Some early research suggests that taking flaxseed oil might reduce irritation and symptoms of dry eyes.
-A specific product containing fish oil plus flaxseed oil (TheraTears Nutrition) might also reduce symptoms of dry eye and increase tear production.
+- Dry eye.
+Some early research suggests that taking flaxseed oil might reduce irritation and symptoms of dry eyes in people with a condition called Sjögren syndrome.
+Also, using a specific product containing fish oil plus flaxseed oil (TheraTears Nutrition, Advanced Vision Research) might reduce symptoms of dry eye and increase tear production.

-- HIV.
+- HIV/AIDS.
 Early research suggests that taking a formula containing arginine, yeast RNA, and alpha-linolenic acid, a chemical in flaxseed oil, improves weight gain, but not immune function in people with HIV.

-- An ovary disorder known as polycystic ovary syndrome (PCOS).
-Research suggests that taking flaxseed oil for 6 weeks might lower triglyceride levels, but does not affect weight, blood sugar, or cholesterol levels in women with PCOS.
+- A hormonal disorder that causes enlarged ovaries with cysts (polycystic ovary syndrome or PCOS).
+Research suggests that taking flaxseed oil for 6 weeks might lower triglyceride and insulin levels in women with PCOS.

 - Prostate cancer.
-Research is inconsistent on the effect of the flaxseed oil ingredient, alpha-linolenic acid, in prostate cancer.
+The role of the flaxseed oil ingredient, alpha-linolenic acid, in preventing prostate cancer is unclear.
+Results from research are conflicting.
 Some research suggests that high dietary intake of alpha-linolenic acid is linked with an increased risk for prostate cancer.
-Other research suggests high intake or high blood levels of alpha-linolenic acid is not linked with the overall risk of prostate cancer; however, extra alpha-linolenic acid might make existing prostate cancer worse.
+Other research suggests high intake or high blood levels of alpha-linolenic acid is not linked with the overall risk of prostate cancer.
+However, extra alpha-linolenic acid might make existing prostate cancer worse.
 The source of alpha-linolenic acid appears to be important.
 Alpha-linolenic acid from dairy and meat sources has been positively linked with prostate cancer.
 Alpha-linolenic acid from plant sources, such as flaxseed or flaxseed oil, does not affect prostate cancer risk.

 - Other conditions.

+Side Effects & SafetyWhen taken by mouth: Flaxseed oil is LIKELY SAFE for most adults when taken by mouth, short-term.
+Flaxseed oil supplements have been used safely for up to 6 months.
 Large doses of 30 grams per day and higher can cause loose stools and diarrhea.
-Allergic reactions have occurred while taking flaxseed oil.
+Some people have experienced allergic reactions while taking flaxseed oil.

-Breast-feeding: There isn’t enough reliable information available about the safety of flaxseed oil during breast-feeding.
-Stay on the safe side and avoid using flaxseed oil while breast-feeding until more is known.
+Breast-feeding: There isn't enough reliable information to know if flaxseed oil is safe to use when breast feeding.
+Stay on the safe side and avoid use.

 Bleeding disorders: Flaxseed oil might increase the risk of severe bleeding in patients with bleeding disorders.
 Talk to your healthcare provider before using flaxseed oil if you have a bleeding disorder.